Chesapeake Conservancy Welcomes New Board Members

 Anne W. Scott Elected to Serve as Chair of the Board

-(Annapolis, Md.) – Today, Chesapeake Conservancy announced that Chief G. Anne Richardson Thad Bench, and John J. Reynolds have been elected to the organization’s Board of Directors.
+Annapolis, MD – Today, Chesapeake Conservancy announced that Chief G. Anne Richardson Thad Bench, and John J. Reynolds have been elected to the organization’s Board of Directors.
 Additionally, five members recently finished their terms—Jane Danowitz, Holly A. Evans, Stephen F. Harper, Turney McKnight, and outgoing Board Chair Douglas.
 P Wheeler.
 The Board has elected Anne W. Scott to serve as the new Chair.
 She previously served as Vice Chair.
-Treasurer Robert Gensler and Secretary Robert G. Stanton were elected to second terms.
+Molly Ward was elected to serve as the new Secretary.
+Treasurer Robert Gensler was elected to a second term.

 “The Board is pleased to welcome three new members, each of whom brings tremendous experience, as well as deeply rooted connections to the Chesapeake Bay watershed that will strengthen the Chesapeake Conservancy in the pursuit our mission,” said Chair Scott.
 “On behalf of the entire Board, I would like to thank outgoing Chair Douglas Wheeler for his excellent leadership.
 During his time as Chair, Chesapeake Conservancy grew to become a leader in innovation for the Chesapeake watershed and a strong partner for the National Park Service.
 Our sincere gratitude is also extended to our outgoing members Jane Danowitz, Holly A. Evans, Stephen Harper, and Turney McKnight, for sharing their time and energy to help lead Chesapeake Conservancy through so many achievements,” Scott continued.